Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_unstructured_data/getting_started_with_unstructured_data.md

 You are working with unstructured PDFs that have already been staged in a public, external S3 bucket.
 Before you can use this data, you first need to create a Stage that specifies the location of our external bucket.

 <aside class="warning">
   For this lab we are using an AWS S3 bucket in us-east-1.
-To prevent data egress/transfer costs in the future, you should select a staging location from the same cloud provider and region as your Snowflake environment.
+To minimize data egress/transfer costs in the future, you should select a staging location from the same cloud provider and region as your Snowflake environment.
 </aside>

 Grant the `PUBLIC` schema access to the database, schema, and warehouse just created (This will be relevant in the next section).